perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clean, simple code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-12
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+Avoid unnecessary complexity and strive for clarity in your code.
+Remember that code is read far more often than it is written, so make it easy for others (and your future self) to understand what your code does and how it works.
+Use consistent naming conventions, add comments where necessary, and break up long functions into smaller, more manageable ones.
+By prioritizing readability and maintainability, you'll make your code easier to debug, modify, and extend over time.